Cover of The Secret Language of Tiny Cells

 It came from the microscope area.

-Het kwam van de microscoop.
+Het kwam uit de buurt van de microscoop.

 She looked through the eyepiece again quickly.

-Ze keek snel weer door het oculair.
+Ze keek snel opnieuw door het oculair.

 The cells were back to work.